FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/fork_and_clone_github_repository/Fork-and-Clone-From-GitHub.rst

       v8.0 tag pointing to the v8.0 merge commit.

-.. warning:: If you want to downgrade more than one revision you must revert each revision in sequence otherwise you could wind up with changes remaining after reversion from the SDK version in between latest and the target you are referring to.
-   For example if you need to downgrade from v8.1.1 to v8.0 you revert v8.1.1 followed by v8.1.
-If you don't follow this order, then changes in v8.1.1 that don't overlap with v8.1 will remain in your workspace and that's not what you want.

 .. important:: If any commits have dependencies on new features or APIs introduced in the reverted versions, then your build will break.
 You will have to manually figure out how to fix your software so that it is no longer depends upon reverted software.